 Raymond ME 04071

 The amount of scholarship money available may change from year to year.
-These forms can also be obtained from the Jordan-Small Middle School Guidance Department.
-See HERE for criteria.
+See below for criteria & scholarship descriptions.

 Note: Anyone may contribute to an existing fund or create a new fund.
 Donations are tax deductible.
 Please contact the Town Clerk for more information.